 Welcome

-Please note that the AIFG website is a work in progress.
+The AIFG website is a work in progress.
 Because the films are its essential asset, we have made them available before the rest of the website is available.
-A list of films, arranged alphabetically by tribe, may be found under the "Films" tab above.
+A list of films, arranged alphabetically by tribe or community, may be found under the "Films" tab above.
 You can also search regionally on a map of North America or Latin America.
 Tribal names can be searched in search pane to the right on this page.
-For questions or comments, please send an email to aifg@email.arizona.edu
+For questions or comments, please send an email to aifg@email.arizona.edu PLEASE NOTE THAT WE ARE NOT A FOOTAGE HOUSE.
+FOOTAGE REQUESTS SHOULD BE DIRECTED TO THE LIBRARY OF CONGRESS, MOTION PICTURE DIVISION.

 A pilot digital repatriation project is under way to inclusively repurpose 60 mid-century films about Native peoples of the Southwes.
 In a process, which we call “tribesourcing,” we invite Native narrators re-narrate the films in indigenous or/and European languages in order to provide new audio tracks and descriptive metadata for the films.
 These new MP3 audio files will provide culturally-competent counter-narratives to the